romoh/rook/Documentation/ceph-encryption.md

 secrets or relying on enterprise grade cloud providers for key management.
-Thus the proposal is to leverage  [secrets store csi](https://github.com/kubernetes-sigs/secrets-store-csi-driver) for mounting of secrets using external secret stores.
+Thus the proposal is to leverage  [secrets store csi](https://github.com/kubernetes-sigs/secrets-store-csi-driver) for mounting of secrets from external secret stores into the OSDs.

-Supporting secrets-store-csi will allow customers to leverage external secrets stores and pick from the different existing providers based on their scenarios.
-Supported providers include:
+Supporting secrets-store-csi will allow customers to pick from the different existing providers based on their scenarios.
+Supported providers include: https://github.com/Azure/secrets-store-csi-driver-provider-azure https://github.com/aws/secrets-store-csi-driver-provider-aws https://github.com/googlecloudplatform/secrets-store-csi-driver-provider-gcp
-https://github.com/Azure/secrets-store-csi-driver-provider-azure
-https://github.com/aws/secrets-store-csi-driver-provider-aws
-https://github.com/googlecloudplatform/secrets-store-csi-driver-provider-gcp